OgBek/FLEET-MANAGEMENT/README.md

 for running the frontend use "npm run dev"  command for running the backend just start apache server and mysql on xampp

-make sure the project file is in xampp htdocs
+## make sure the project file is in xampp htdocs

+## this system has an admin,department head,department staff,driver and maintenance staff actors so u can use the credientials below  for testing purpose
+use email--- admin@fleet.com ,head@fleet.com,staff@fleet.com,driver@fleet.com,maintenace@fleet.com
+password-----password123

+## ETHIOPIA DILLA UNIVERSITY FINAL YEAR PROJECT